gshanemiller/rdpmc/doc/pmu.md

 way to read or write data to the PMU for setup and status purposes.
 Reading the current counter value, however, always uses `rdpmc`.
 Intel provides one MSR per counter to set its initial value, and several other MSRs to program the counter or read its status.
 These MSR registers are per HW core since PMU counters are per HW core.
-The only annoyance is the IR does not provide the MSR register values in the diagram which gives its bit-spec.
+The only annoyance is the IR does not provide the MSR register values in the diagram when it gives the bit-spec.
 You have to hunt from them.
 As a fall back to the IR [see Intel 64 and IA-32 Architectures Software Developer’s Manual Volume 4](intel_msr.pdf).
 A copy is provided in this directory.
-You should be able to find MSR values (addresses) there.
+This manual lays out all MSR values.
+You should be able to find MSR values (addresses) there by searching for the symbolic MSR name.

 There are two general strategies to setup the PMU to measure code under test: